 Baking Science: How To Achieve Perfect Bakes

-I. The Magic of Ingredient Interactions
+The Science of Ingredient Interactions

 What gives bread that satisfying chew and your cake that tender crumb?

-It’s gluten that transforms flour and water from a sticky mess into a lofty loaf.
+It transforms flour and water from a sticky mess into a lofty loaf.

-Now, let’s move on to sweetness…
+Let’s move on to sweetness…

-Beyond sweetening your treats, sugar pulls off some nifty transformations in your oven Here’s how:
+Beyond sweetening your treats, sugar pulls off some nifty transformations in your oven.
+Here’s how:

-– Caramelization: This happens when sugar gets hot enough to break down and form new, complex flavors and a beautiful golden hue.
+Caramelization happens when sugar gets hot enough to break down and form new, complex flavors and a beautiful golden hue.

 Looking for that rise?
 Read on…

-C. Leavening Agents: The Secret Behind the Rise
+Leavening Agents: The Muscle Behind the Rise

 I’m always elated when my cakes and muffins puff up in the oven like proud peacocks.

-The leavening agents baking soda, baking powder or yeast make that happen.
+The leavening agents baking soda, baking powder, or yeast make that happen.

 Here’s what they do:

-Tip: Preparing your batter ahead of time and keeping it in the fridge will result in a less airy cake.
+TipPreparing your batter ahead of time and keeping it in the fridge will result in a less airy cake.
 Why?
-Because, some of the base and acid elements will have already reacted while it sits.
+Some base and acid elements will have already reacted while it sits.

 That’s because fats carry and enhance flavors.
 Butter, for example, has a distinct nutty and creamy flavor that adds a whole new dimension to your baked treats.